cal-data-eng/notes/1-SQL/review.md

 GROUP BY days;
 ```

-In the above query, we compute the averages using a `CASE` statement.
+Here, the `CASE` expression ensures that only rows matching a given location contribute to each average, while the `GROUP BY` clause organizes results by day.

 ### HAVING

-Suppose we want to filter a `GROUP BY` on some condition.
-We can use a
-`HAVING` clause, which typically comes after a `GROUP BY`.
-The `HAVING` condition
-is applied to each group, and groups not satisfying the condition are
-eliminated.
-For example, say we wanted to compute the locations with at
-least 30 stops:
+So far, we’ve seen how `WHERE` filters **rows before grouping**.
+But sometimes we want to filter entire groups after aggregation.
+For this, SQL provides the `HAVING` clause.
+The ``HAVING`` condition is applied to each group, and only groups that satisfy the condition remain in the result.
+For example, to find the locations with at least 30 stops:

 ```sql
 SELECT location, COUNT (*)